MohammadArrabi/CV-Analyser-and-Hiring-Decision-Agent/README.md

    <p>PINECONE_INDEX_NAME=cv-analyser-index</p>
    <p>PINECONE_NAMESPACE=cv-analyser-namespace</p>

+2. Make sure you have a folder to put the data in. so you can do these steps:
-2. Create a folder called data.
+- Create folder called "data".
-3. Inside the data folder, add a job description.txt file.
+- Inside the data folder, create a new folder to put your job description files in.
-4. Inside the data folder, create another folder called CVs and add your candidate CV doc files there.
+- Inside the data folder, create another folder to put your CV's files in.

 ---